sextantstays/interview/README.md

 ## Quickstart
 1. Clone the [interview repository](https://github.com/staydomio/interview)
+2. Install [pip](https://pip.pypa.io/en/stable/installing/) and [virtualenv](https://virtualenv.pypa.io/en/stable/installation/) if needed
-2. Create a virtualenv and install requirements
+3. Create a virtualenv and install requirements
-3. Open a new terminal and start a Redis server (use `run-redis.sh` to install and launch a private copy)
+4. Open a new terminal and start a Redis server (use `run-redis.sh` to install and launch a private copy)
-4. In a new terminal start a Celery worker: `env/bin/celery worker -A app.celery --loglevel=info`
+5. In a new terminal start a Celery worker: `env/bin/celery worker -A app.celery --loglevel=info`
-5. In a new terminal start the Flask application: `env/bin/python app.py`
+6. In a new terminal start the Flask application: `env/bin/python app.py`
-6. Go to `http://localhost:5000/kittens` and enjoy counting kittens!
+7. Go to `http://localhost:5000/kittens` and enjoy counting kittens!

 ```bash
 # Installing app dependencies